KacperNarwojsz/Eldritch_Horror/README.md

 # Eldritch Horror Helper

-Lay out your board, choose your researchers, launch the app, choose your Ancient One and let the Horror begin! <br>
+Lay out your board, choose your researchers, launch the app, choose the Ancient One and let the Horror begin! <br>
+App created to save table space and time needed for shuffling 10+ card decks.
+App requires the board version of the game and cannot be played on its own.